angular-schule/website-articles/blog/2019-02-third-party-libraries-and-widgets/README.md

 ## Integrating modern jQuery Widgets

-Of course, also jQuery and modern jQuery plugins support all kind of module formats, including ECMAScript modules.
+Of course, also jQuery and modern jQuery plugins support all kind of module formats and can be imported via `import` statements.
 As an example, we want to try out the Scheduler of Kendo UI for jQuery (which hasn't be ported to Kendo UI for Angular until now!)

 ```bash